brucefengnju/validate.js/README.md

             // Show the errors
         }
     });
+	validator.setValidateEvent('click','req');
 ## Documentation

-You can view everything at http://rickharrison.github.com/validate.js
+You can view everything at https://github.com/brucefengnju/validate.js

 ## Plugins